Undergraduate Course Catalog 2014-2015

 Affiliate Professor: John D. Aber

 The Institute for the Study of Earth, Oceans, and Space (EOS) is UNH’s largest research organization and its first University institute.
 It brings together, under common themes, many well-established research programs focused in EOS’s three centers: the Earth Systems Research Center, the Ocean Process Analysis Laboratory, and the Space Science Center.
+EOS is also home to the newly formed School of Marine Science and Ocean Engineering (SMSOE).

-EOS scientists are exploring processes on the Sun, solar influences on Earth and its magnetosphere, the chemistry and dynamics of the atmosphere, changing climate, and large-scale terrestrial and marine ecosystems.
+EOS and SMSOE scientists are exploring processes on the Sun, solar influences on Earth and its magnetosphere, the chemistry and dynamics of the atmosphere, changing climate, and large-scale terrestrial and marine ecosystems.
 Much of this research emphasizes complex impacts on and by human activities.

 Research takes EOS investigators from the most distant energetic phenomena in the universe and Earth’s environment in space to tropical, temperate, and boreal forests; from the coast of New Hampshire and the Gulf of Maine to the world's great oceans; from the grasslands and agricultural fields of China to those of the American Midwest; from the great ice sheets of Greenland and Antarctica to the summit of Mount McKinley.
-EOS scientists and students use satellites, aircraft, ships, and computers to explore and investigate the most important processes in the universe and on our planet.
+EOS scientists and students use satellites, aircraft, ships, and increasingly complex computing systems to explore and investigate the most important processes in the universe and on our planet.

-EOS's advanced research contributes substantively to the training and development of graduate students.
+EOS and SMSOE's advanced research contributes substantively to the training and development of graduate students.
 This research is funded by major national and international organizations including the National Aeronautics and Space Administration, the National Science Foundation, and the National Oceanic and Atmospheric Administration.
 EOS faculty also teach and mentor undergraduate students, and there are numerous opportunities for undergraduates to participate in the research activities of the Institute.
 Undergraduates interested in EOS activities should contact either EOS faculty in their academic departments, or e-mail the EOS director’s office, firstname.lastname@example.org.

 The gerontology interdisciplinary minor provides students with the opportunity to examine and evaluate the aging process as it affects the individual and society within the United States.
 Through a multidisciplinary course selection, students develop an understanding of aging from a variety of perspectives.
 Students are encouraged to analyze the historical and philosophical foundation from which policies, programs, and professional activities affecting the aged are developed, implemented, and evaluated.
 The purpose of this minor is to prepare students as they enter their career fields on the effects that the growing elderly population will have in every component of modern life.

 Students wishing to minor in gerontology are required to take a minimum of 20 credits (five courses) from an approved list; two of which must be GERO 500, I'm Old, So What!
-An Introduction to Gerontology and KIN 607, The Biology of Aging.
+An Introduction to Gerontology, and KIN 607, The Biology of Aging.

-GERO 795, Independent Study is not a required course but is used by students and faculty as an option for creating an individual experience.
+GERO 795, Independent Study, is not a required course but is used by students and faculty as an option for creating an individual experience.
 GERO 795 must have a faculty person approve and oversee the student’s work.
 Additionally, the gerontology interdisciplinary coordinator must also approve of the area of study and retain a copy of the study’s proposal.

 Other courses available to students are courses within the various University colleges containing a 75 percent focus on aging in the United States and approved by the gerontology interdisciplinary coordinator.